DualGuard: Dual-stream Large Language Model Watermarking Defense against Paraphrase and Spoofing Attack: Dataset

 \section{Dataset}

-Colossal Clean Crawled Corpus (C4) \cite{10.5555/3455716.3455856} is a large-scale corpus constructed from the public Common Crawl web archive through extensive cleaning and filtering.
+\paragraph{Colossal Clean Crawled Corpus} (C4) \cite{10.5555/3455716.3455856} is a large-scale corpus constructed from the public Common Crawl web archive through extensive cleaning and filtering.
 Its RealNewsLike subset further restricts the corpus to documents originating from domains associated with the RealNews dataset, thereby retaining content that primarily reflects the news domain.

-BookSum \cite{kryscinski-etal-2022-booksum} is a long-form narrative summarization dataset drawn from the literature domain, encompassing diverse narrative forms such as novels, plays, and stories.
-It provides highly abstractive and human-written summaries at three hierarchical levels of increasing difficulty: paragraph, chapter, and book, thereby supporting research on multi-level and long-context summarization.
+\paragraph{BookSum} \cite{kryscinski-etal-2022-booksum} is a long-form narrative summarization dataset drawn from the literature domain, covering diverse narrative forms such as novels, plays, and stories.
+It provides highly abstractive and human-written summaries at three hierarchical levels of increasing difficulty: paragraph, chapter, and book, supporting research on multi-level and long-context summarization.

-RealToxicityPrompts \cite{gehman-etal-2020-realtoxicityprompts} is a large-scale prompt dataset constructed from a broad corpus of English web text.
+\paragraph{RealToxicityPrompts} \cite{gehman-etal-2020-realtoxicityprompts} is a large-scale prompt dataset constructed from a broad corpus of English web text.
 It comprises a diverse collection of benign and toxic sentence-level prompts, designed to evaluate the tendency of large language models to produce toxic or harmful content during text generation.

-RTP-LX \cite{de2025rtp} is a multilingual corpus comprising human-translated and human-annotated malicious prompts across multiple languages.
+\paragraph{RTP-LX} \cite{de2025rtp} is a multilingual corpus comprising human-translated and human-annotated malicious prompts across multiple languages.
 It is designed to evaluate the capability of LLMs to generate toxic content in culturally sensitive and multilingual scenarios.